-- When reports have been submitted, the reports will be uploaded in Canvas (Discussions/Project reports for peer review).
+- When reports have been submitted, the reports will be uploaded in Canvas.
 You will be informed about what report to review, and you should download it from Canvas. - The review should be prepared and presented according to the instructions in "Instructions for report & critical review in AG2800". - Submit your critical review in Canvas (Assignment/Critical review of project report).
 Please check "Submission deadlines" above in this document. - Also bring a paper copy of the critical review to the final seminar, to give to the group that you are reviewing.